 Are you raising your children to have your beliefs or strong beliefs?
 Seems like a simple question but, the more you consider it and think about it, the more complicated it becomes.
 As parents, we tend to think we should make all the decisions for our children and almost entirely control their world, beliefs, and opinions.
-But is that really effective for raising independent children?
-Does that really make your child as mentally strong as they could be?
+However, that may not be effective for raising independent children.
+Ask yourself does that really make your child as mentally strong as they could be?
 Does it teach them to learn and grow?
-Does it allow them to form thoughts and ideas and decisions on their own?
-Does it allow them to see the world through their eyes instead of through your eyes?
+In reality, it may hamper their ability to form thoughts and ideas and decisions on their own.
+Children need to be allowed to see the world through their own eyes and think for themselves.

 Like it or not, we live in a time when children are exposed to the world in multiple ways, every day.
 Technology allows then to experience the world in ways that were simply not possible when we were kids.
 They can learn about different cultures, viewpoints, and beliefs with amazing ease.
 And some of the things they learn may not be things that you ever considered or experienced – or agree with.
 And that’s ok.

 Of course we should share our family values and protect them and shield them from danger and bad influences but we should not make them blind to all the wonders of the world.
 We should not discourage them from learning about ideals (and ideas) that are unique and outside of their normal way of thinking.
 We should not teach them that there is only one “right” way to live, and thrive, and be happy.

 Each generation has different experiences in their lives and those experiences are what shape and mold our futures.
 I am different than my parents were and my son will probably have a lot of different thoughts than I have.
 It’s not wrong – it’s simply different.
 That is something you have to accept when you are raising independent children with strong beliefs.
 By allowing them some room for their own strong beliefs, you are encouraging them to think for themselves and building their confidence at the same time.